nmenant/iControl_LX_Lab/docs/class1/module4/module4.rst

 ===============================================

 In module 4, we are going to create our first iControl LX extension, the ``HelloWorld`` extension.
-It doesn't do much but its simple and perfect for illustrating the package management system.
+It doesn't do much but it's simple and perfect for illustrating the package management system.

 **Exercises in this Module**